YorNest/Yornest-Assessments/android/README.md

    - Implementing new ViewModels with proper state management
    - Adding new repository methods with proper caching strategies

-The architecture exactly matches the main YorNest app, so candidates who can work effectively in this codebase will be able to work effectively in the production codebase.
+The architecture design closely matches the main ScoopLite app, so candidates who can work effectively in this codebase will be able to work effectively in the production codebase.